How to Leave the United States and Where to Go Next: 5 Easy Steps

 It all depends on how you handle it.

-The ideal situation is when the business is location independent and hence can be easily moved offshore to reduce your taxes dramatically.
+The ideal situation is when the business is location-independent and hence can be easily moved offshore to reduce your taxes dramatically .
+This is because you can set up your company in a country with little or no corporate taxes, like in Hong Kong.

 But if that is not the case, and you have a running, location-dependent business that you are not ready to pack up yet, then you should be ready to pay a certain amount of tax on it.

-You will still save taxes by moving abroad, but you can not completely eliminate them.
+You will still save on personal income taxes by moving abroad, but you will not be able to eliminate the high corporate taxes in the US.

 4. Residence Permit

-Generally speaking, US passport holders have more freedom than many other people when it comes to leading a nomadic life, constantly jumping from one place to another.
+Generally speaking, US passport holders have more freedom than many other people when it comes to leading a nomadic life.

-But if you want to live somewhere, rather than booking tickets all the time, it’s best to get a second residence, especially because we are seeing more and more countries regulating the visa runs.
+But if you want to live somewhere, rather than booking tickets all the time, it’s best to get a second residence , especially because we are seeing more and more countries regulating visa runs.

 Here, it’s important to note that you have to periodically renew a residence permit, and it does not necessarily allow you the status of a permanent resident unless you’ve lived in the country for a certain number of years.